AdobeDocs/experience-manager-cloud-service.en/help/forms/sample-themes-templates-form-data-models-core-components.md

 ### Blank {#Blank}

-A blank canvas template is used to create an Adaptive form structure, content and rules from scratch.
+A blank canvas template is used to create an Adaptive form structure, content, and rules from scratch.
 No form components are incorporated.

 ![Blank template](assets/Blank-template.png)